Julien-cpsn/Rust-SVOX-Pico-TTS/README.md

 What is Pico?

-The Pico Text-to-Speech (TTS) service uses the TTS binary from SVOX for producing spoken text.
+Pico is a Text-To-Speech (TTS) voice sinthesizer.
+It uses the TTS binary from SVOX for producing spoken text.

 Support languages:
 - English, US (en-US)